-- Developed manufacturers, engineering works, local repair workshops and mechanics.
+- Developed manufacturers, engineering works, local repair workshops and mechanics

-- Raised mechanization awareness along the entire value chain, developed machinery learning villages.
+- Raised mechanization awareness along the entire value chain, developed machinery learning villages

-- Established spare parts hubs, transformed spare parts shops into machinery dealers.
+- Established spare parts hubs, transformed spare parts shops into machinery dealers

-Connecting LSPs with Micro Finance Institutes (MFIs)
+Connecting Service Providers with Micro Finance Institutes

 Research for Impact

 An improved prototype of AFP was developed in collaboration with local manufacturers, who have also been trained on fabrication, installation, and its efficient operation.
 A pump test bed was installed at BARI.
-A booklet was published in Bengali for the LSPs to guide the proper installation and safe operation of AFPs.
+A booklet was published in Bengali for the service providers to guide the proper installation and safe operation of AFPs.
 This and related research on surface water irrigation in Bangladesh has been published in an international peer-reviewed journal.

-CSISA-MI has improved precision of maize seed meters, developed an operators’ calibration key to replace the tedious calibration process, simplified dog clutch design, modified seed metering in brush-type PTOS, developed improved rotary blades to allow strip-till seeding in moist clay soils and implemented numerous minor improvements based on the LSPs’ needs.
+CSISA-MI has improved precision of maize seed meters, developed an operators’ calibration key to replace the tedious calibration process, simplified dog clutch design, modified seed metering in brush-type PTOS, developed improved rotary blades to allow strip-till seeding in moist clay soils and implemented numerous minor improvements based on the service providers’ needs.
 The project has introduced a direct drill maize seeder and fertilizer to increase efficiencies and also developed press wheels for wet soils for 4-wheeled tractor operated zero-till seeder.
-A “Tillage-cum-Seeding Laboratory” has been established at BARI, which allows round the year advanced testing of farm machinery.
+A “Tillage-and-Seeding Laboratory” has been established at BARI, which allows round the year advanced testing of farm machinery.

 The 100 cm and 120 cm wide attachable reapers were modified for jute harvesting, especially for wet conditions.
 Developed sulky wheels to improve ergonomics of the self-propelled reaper operators during road transportation and field operation.
-Produced and distributed a simple language booklet to LSPs on operation, repair and maintenance of reapers.
+Produced and distributed a simple language booklet to service providers on operation, repair and maintenance of reapers.